Many investors are too fixated on picking the right stocks at the right time. Instead, they should be fixated on their total return after all fees.

 1. What Are The Costs Involved In Investing In A Fund?

 There are two kinds of fees – Transaction Fees and Annual Expense Fees.
-Transaction fee is the one-time fee that investors incur when invest into a fund.
-They are called sales charge, upfront fee and in some cases, it is the difference between the buying and selling price of the fund and we call them bid and offer spread.
+The transaction fee is the one-time fee that investors incur when investing in a fund.
+They are called sales charge, upfront fee and in some cases, it is the difference between the buying and selling price of the fund and we call them to bid and offer spread.
 There is no debate about it, the lower the cost, the better the returns.